Pressio/pressio4py/docs/pages/getstarted/build_and_install.md

 @m_class{m-block m-warning}

-@par We will soon enable installation via pip, stay tuned!
+@par We are working on supporting pip, stay tuned!

 ## Prerequisites